 She joined the Growtherator programme in order to learn and hone her sales and marketing strategizing skills, and digitally integrating the whole process is a step she’s taken.
 “There’s something to learn about every day.”
 But other than just networking, the programme has brought about a paradigm shift in her perspective of viewing the business altogether, especially when it comes to growing her firm.

-The pandemic has slowed Bharathi, but not failed to halt her completely.
-The firm utilised this time to streamline and better their waste management strategy, researching on efficient cleaning techniques and upskilling the workforce with the new norms for cleaning.
+During the pandemic, Bharathi utilized this time to streamline and better their waste management strategy, researching on efficient cleaning techniques and upskilling the workforce with the new norms for cleaning.

 Other than that, the firm has taken a crucial step in prioritising its workers.
 “Our housekeeping staff works at par with frontline workers.
 They ensured the client that when employees returned to the office, they wouldn’t be at risk.
 And it was our, the management’s duty, to listen to the staff, take feedback, ensure our workers’ physical and emotional safety and pay heed to their needs.
 People and companies cannot take these workers for granted anymore.”
 The immediate future might not be very encouraging, but things should start looking up after August or September, and Bharathi is preparing for that time.